 Increase your employability

 The Department of Politics and International Relations offers students several ways to get involved in extra curricular activities, projects and work opportunities so that you can set yourself apart from other graduates in the future job market.

-A degree with employment experience incorporates a placement year spent in employment and provides an excellent opportunity to apply the knowledge, understanding and skills that you have developed during the earlier stages of your degree.
-It also sets you apart from everyone else, as you will have "with employment experience" included in your degree title.
+A degree with a placement year incorporates a year spent in employment and provides an excellent opportunity to apply the knowledge, understanding and skills that you have developed during the earlier stages of your degree.

 You will gain transferable skills, become more commercially aware and will have built key connections and networks with organisations and employers which may secure your entry onto the graduate career ladder.